forcedotcom/go-soql/README.md

    Fields that are pointers will only be included if they are initialized else they will be skipped from WHERE clause.

 If there are more than one fields in the struct tagged with `whereClause` then they will be combined using `AND` logical operator.
 This has been demonstrated in the code snippets in [Advanced usage](#advanced-usage).

+1. `subquery`: This tag is used on members which should be used to construct related sets of conditions wrapped in `()` in the query.
+This tag should only be used on members of type `struct`.
+Used on any other type, `ErrInvalidTag` error will be returned.
+Any of the above property tags (including `subquery`) may be used in the designated `struct`.

 #### The Order struct and orderByClause